KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 Infinite lists are becoming increasingly popular among apps because scrolling is easier and more engaging for a user.
 As much as this looks like an almighty reason to always use it, it comes with some cons, like performance consequences if not properly implemented.
 Also, users can easily get lost while scrolling, among other reasons.

-In this article, you will learn how to implement infinite lists in your android applications.
+In this article, you will learn how to implement infinite lists in your Android applications.
 You will be building on top of the project from the second part of the series, so go ahead and fork the [GitHub repository](https://github.com/auth0-blog/to-do-android-app-part-2).

 ## Paging Library Introduction